7willows/i-need/README.md

 ## numbers

 Checks if all properties in a given object are numbers.
-Optionally can include range codnitions.
+Optionally can include range codnditions.

 Example:
 ```js